shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 ### Integrating Search: Recursive Belief-based Learning (ReBeL)

 CFR has achieved great success in games with a tractable table size, including many popular variants of poker.
-However, the technique is not suitable for games where $p \cdot h \cdot b$ is large, such as Scrabble, Hearts, or Stratego.
+However, the technique is not suitable for games where $O(phb)$ is large, such as Scrabble, Hearts, or Stratego.

 Pseudo-Theorem 1 hints at the possibility of integrating a best-local-response-computing search routine into a Nash Equilibrium computing framework.